RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 RedisJSON v2.2 adds support for RedisJSON in [Active-Active Redis Enterprise databases]({{<relref "/rs/databases/active-active">}}).

+The design is based on [A Conflict-Free Replicated JSON Datatype](https://arxiv.org/abs/1608.03960) by Kleppmann and Beresford, but the implementation includes some changes.
+Several [conflict resolution rule](#conflict-resolution-rules) examples were adapted from this paper as well.

 ## Command differences

 Some RedisJSON commands work differently for Active-Active databases.